Paleontology Walk

 Salamander Saturday 2024

-Join us for our annual celebration honoring the often overlooked but heroically well adapted amphibian native to the Santa Cruz Mountains and other moist habitats.
+Our annual celebration honoring this often overlooked but well-adapted amphibian native to the Santa Cruz Mountains and other moist habitats.
 Featuring: salamander hikes; salamander talk by amphibian expert Zach Lim from San Francisco’s Randall Museum; salamander crafts and activities.

 Nest Fest